 Our new website is mobile responsive, fast, and much cleaner.
 I got rid of a lot of unnecessary fluff and got some new visuals that weren’t available with a lot of templates.
 I still have a variety of pages, but now they’re better organized and easier to find.
 We also finally started a chamber blog, which we’ve said we’d do for like 2 years now.

 Related: Here’s some tips for your chamber blog.

 Isn’t your new site in WordPress?
 Is it worth hiring someone to do that?

-If you have any uncertainties, try taking your potential contract to a different trusted source in the web industry.
+If you have any uncertainties about the deal or services you’re getting, try taking your potential contract to a different trusted source in the web industry.
 They should be able to quickly understand and point out anything that seems odd.